Braemar Hill murders: Investigation

 Relatives of McBride and Myers realised they were missing when they failed to return home that night.
 The family searched for the couple, and phoned the Royal Hong Kong Police after failing to locate them.
 The next day, the couple's bodies were discovered by a morning jogger.
 The murders shocked the city and the police mounted a thorough investigation.
 More than 800 policemen and several personnel from the British Forces Overseas Hong Kong were sent to search the crime scene.
 Police discovered some wooden sticks that they suspected were used as weapons.
 Torn exercise books were also found along the hillside.
 Traces of semen were found on Myer's body as well as partial fingerprints on the torn books and the sticks.
 However, due to the infancy of forensic science at that time, insufficient evidence was found to trace the murderer(s).

 The police interviewed more than 10,000 people who lived around the area, as well as known triad members, but nothing was found.
-The crime shocked the community, especially as the murders involved two Britons being killed, which was extremely rare.
+The crime shocked the community, especially as the murders involved two expats being killed, which was extremely rare.
 A few months after the murders, an anonymous Hong Kong businessman donated HK$500,000 to the Royal Hong Kong Police, as a reward for anyone with sufficient information about the murders.
 An anonymous triad member contacted the police, suggesting some unusual activity by one of their members, Pang, might show he was involved in the offence.